 Whilst that was such a nice offer, towards the end of the year I was starting to feel like I had come to the end of my au-pair days in Italy and was searching for a new adventure, looking to learn something new (I felt like my brain had turned to mush just conversing with children for the best part of the day), and desperately in need of a job that paid better.

 If you are toying with the idea of becoming an au-pair, go for it!
 It was honestly one of the most amazing experiences of my life!
-I met some AMAZING people, was able to travel all the time, live in a fancy house AND became fluent in a foreign language!
-(See my post on top tips for learning a foreign language HERE).
+I met some AMAZING people, was able to travel all the time, live in a fancy house AND learnt a foreign language.

 * Whilst I have so many photos of me with my host families and I would love to share them with you, for privacy and confidentiality reasons I have not included any pictures of the family and the children. 🙂